-Heather began consulting with Groundwork Lawrence in December 2005, joined the staff as Operations Director in 2006 and became Executive Director in 2009.
-She has spent almost 20 years in the nonprofit sector building community and individual assets and she holds a breadth of experience in nonprofit management, with a focus on preparing organizations for growth.
-Heather received her MBA from The Heller School of Social Policy and Management at Brandeis University and her BA from Smith College.
-Beyond GWL, she serves as a board member of Groundwork USA and the MA Public Health Association, an Essex National Heritage Area commissioner, a Haverhill Brownfields Steering Commission member, and volunteers with the Merrimack Valley Sandbox.
-In 2010 Heather was honored to be one of the YWCA of Greater Lawrence Tribute to Women Awardees and to be included in the Irish Echo's Top 40 Under 40.
+Heather began working with GWL in 2005 and became Executive Director in 2009.
+She has spent over 20 years in the nonprofit sector building community and individual assets and she holds a breadth of experience in nonprofit management, with a focus on preparing organizations for growth.
+Prior to joining GWL, much of her experience was with youth organizations focused on creating our communities’ next generation of social justice leaders.
+Heather received her MBA from The Heller School of Social Policy & Management at Brandeis University and her BA from Smith College.
+Beyond GWL, she is a Senior Fellow with the Institute for Nonprofit Practice, serves as a board member of the Lawrence Partnership, Groundwork USA and the MA Public Health Association, is an Essex National Heritage Area commissioner, a Haverhill Brownfields Steering Commission member, and volunteers with the MSPCA at Nevins Farm.
+In 2013 Heather was honored to represent GWL as a social innovator with the Social Innovation Forum.
+In 2010 she was one of the YWCA of Greater Lawrence's Tribute to Women Awardees and was included in the Irish Echo's Top 40 Under 40.
 Contact Heather at hmcmann @ groundworklawrence.org or ext.
 7009.